MassiEscalante/ReactFolio/README.md

 ![Portfolio Screenshot](./vite-project/src/assets/portfinal.png)

 ### Why did I build this? 🤔
-As a passionate developer, I wanted a space to:
+As a developer, I wanted a space to:
 - Share my **skills** and **projects** with the world.
 - Provide potential employers and collaborators with an easy way to explore my **technical abilities**.
 - Highlight the challenges I’ve overcome and demonstrate my continuous learning.